-Transfer admissions from a Community College and other universities require a GPA of 2.5 in science and math courses (tracking courses) and an overall GPA of 2.0.
-In addition, community college students must have their A.A. before being considered.
+Transfer admissions from a community college and other universities require a GPA of 2.5 in science and math courses (tracking courses) and an overall GPA of 2.0.
+However, the preferred GPA for admission to the dietetics major is 3.0 or higher.
+In addition, community college students must have their A.A. degree before being considered.
 Admission decisions are made in the College of Agricultural and Life Sciences administrative offices.

-Students who want to transfer from another major within UF must have a GPA of 2.5 in the tracking courses and permission from the DPD program director or dietetics faculty.
-An appointment must be set with a dietetics faculty member to complete the “change major” form for admission.
+Students who want to transfer from another major within UF must have a GPA of 2.5 in the tracking courses and permission from the DPD Program Director or dietetics faculty.
+An appointment must be made with a dietetics faculty member to complete the “change major” form for admission.

-If a student already has a degree in another field and is interested in becoming a Registered Dietitian, the UF DPD program has a very limited number of spaces for students seeking a second degree.
+If a student already has a degree in another field and is interested in becoming a Registered Dietitian, the UF Didactic Program in Dietetics (DPD) program has a very limited number of spaces for students seeking a second degree.
 Number of spaces will vary depending on the current enrollment of the undergraduate students and space cannot be guaranteed.
-Our post baccalaureate students must complete a second Bachelors degree and take a minimum of 30 credit hours to be eligible for a verification statement from the UF DPD program.
-For more detailed information and application procedure, contact Dr. McMahon at email@example.com.
+Our post-baccalaureate students must complete a second Bachelors degree and take a minimum of 30 credit hours to be eligible for a verification statement from the UF DPD program.
+For more detailed information and application procedure, contact Dr. Gankofskie at email@example.com.